Dewi Sri: Attributes and legends

-Dewi Sri is believed to have dominion over rice, the staple food of Indonesians; hence life and wealth or prosperity; most especially rice surpluses for the wealth of kingdoms in Java such as Sunda, Majapahit and Mataram; and their inverse: poverty, famine, hunger, disease (to a certain extent).
+Dewi Sri is believed to have dominion over rice and the staple food of Indonesians; hence life and wealth or prosperity; most especially rice surpluses for the wealth of kingdoms in Java such as Sunda, Majapahit and Mataram; and their inverse: poverty, famine, hunger, disease (to a certain extent).
 She is often associated with the rice paddy snake (ular sawah).

 Mythology

 Most of the stories regarding Dewi Sri are associated with the mythical origin of the rice plant, the staple food of the region.
 Examples of this can be found in the "Wawacan Sulanjana":

 Once upon a time in heaven, Batara Guru (who in ancient Javanese Hinduism was associated with Shiva), the highest god, commanded all the gods and goddesses to contribute their power in order to build a new palace.
 Anybody who disobeyed this commandment would be considered lazy and would lose their arms and legs.
 Upon hearing the Batara Guru's commandment, one of the gods, Antaboga (Ananta Boga), a Nāga god, became very anxious.
 He didn't have arms or legs, and he wasn't sure how he could possibly do the job.
 Anta was shaped like a serpent, and he could not work.
 He sought advice from Batara Narada, the younger brother of Batara Guru.
 But unfortunately, Narada was also confused by Anta's bad luck.
 Anta became very upset and cried.

 As he was crying, three teardrops fell to the ground.
 Miraculously, after touching the ground, the teardrops became three beautiful shining eggs that looked like jewels or pearls.
 Batara Narada advised him to offer these "jewels" to the Batara Guru, hoping that the gift would appease him and he would give a fair judgment, taking into account Anta's disability.

 With the three eggs in his mouth, Anta went to the Batara Guru's palace.
 On the way there, he was approached by an eagle who asked him a question.
 Anta kept silent and could not answer, as he was holding the eggs in his mouth.
 Because of his perceived unwillingness to answer, the bird thought Anta was being arrogant, and it became furious and began to attack Anta.
 As a result, one egg fell to earth and shattered.
 Anta quickly tried to hide in the bushes, but the bird was waiting for him.
 The second attack left Anta with only one egg to offer to the Batara Guru.
 The two eggs that had fallen to the earth became the twin boars Kalabuat and Budug Basu.

 At last, he arrived at the palace and offered his teardrop in the shape of a shiny egg to the Batara Guru.
 The offer was graciously accepted, and the Batara Guru asked him to nest the egg until it hatched.
 Miraculously, the egg hatched into a very beautiful baby girl.
 He gave the baby girl to the Batara Guru and his wife.